CommonGateway/CoreBundle/docs/classes/Service/CacheService.md

 public cleanup (void)
 ```

-Remov non-exisitng items from the cashe.
+Remove non-existing items from the cache.